Urbacodon: Description

+Classification

-Averianov and Sues viewed Urbacodon as more plesiomorphic than Troodon and Saurornithoides in having a straight dentary with fewer teeth, but did not attempt to place it on a cladogram.
+Averianov and Sues viewed Urbacodon itemirensis as more plesiomorphic than Troodon and Saurornithoides in having a straight dentary with fewer teeth, but did not attempt to place it on a cladogram.
 In 2010, a cladistic analysis showed it as a close relative of Byronosaurus and Xixiasaurus.

+In their description of Urbacodon norelli, Wang et al. (2024) discussed the phylogenetic position of both species.
+They recovered Zanabazar as the sister taxon to Urbacodon as late-diverging members of the Troodontidae.
+Their results are displayed in the cladogram below: